Azure/acr/docs/preview/continuous-patching/README.md

 - cssc-patch-image – this task patches the image.
 These tasks work in conjunction to execute your continuous patching workflow.

-You can also click on “Runs” within the “Tasks” view to see specific task runs.
+You can also click on "Runs” within the "Tasks” view to see specific task runs.
 Here you can view status information on whether the task succeeded or failed, along with viewing a debug log.

 ![PortalRun](./media/portal_runs1.png)